 This week’s shootings in Atlanta are unfortunately the latest in a growing number of violent acts against the Asian American community.
 These recent events — from the Atlanta shootings to multiple, horrible stories of (elderly) Asian men and women being attacked unprovoked — sting.
 The victims could have been my parents.
 They could have been my childhood friends.
 It could have been me.

-I was born in Seoul and am the proud daughter of immigrants.
+I was born in Seoul and am the proud immigrant daughter of immigrants.
 My parents moved to the States in their thirties with little money to their names.
 They had university degrees from prestigious South Korean institutions that held no weight in corporate America, especially with their lack of English skills.
 We were the first of our families to set out West, and we came in pursuit of the American Dream — that their children will have access to opportunity and a more prosperous life.
 And we made it.

 I have my father’s insatiable curiosity and penchant for thinking big.
 I have my mother’s compassion and steady resilience.
 But we are also not cut from the same cloth.
-I, alongside millions of Asian Americans in the U.S., see myself as just that: an American.
+I, alongside millions of Asian Americans in the U.S., see myself as American.
 Not all of us were born here, but we grew up here.
 We studied here.
 We earned jobs here.
+We build companies here.
 We contribute to our communities here.
 We don’t see ourselves any less deserving of the inalienable rights to life, liberty, and the pursuit of happiness afforded to any other American.
-Comedian Hasan Minhaj put it best: “We have the audacity of equality.”